vursen/FloatSidebar.js/README.md

 #### sidebarInner

 Type: `Element`<br/>
-Defaults: `first element child of sidebar element`
+Defaults: `The first child of the sidebar element`

 The sidebar inner element